-If you use an indoor dipole for FM reception, you can increase signal strength in a favored direction, reduce it in the opposite direction, and decrease forward multipath reflections simply by tilting the antenna.
-Improvement is small but free.
+If you use an indoor dipole or folded dipole for FM reception, you can increase signal strength in a favored direction, reduce it in the opposite direction, and decrease forward multipath reflections by simply tilting the antenna.
+The improvement is small but free.

 A tilted dipole and its electromagnetic image below ground form an elliptically polarized antenna array.
-The orthogonal image and reflected-wave propagation delay provide ellipticity.
-This enables the dipole to capture orthogonal power in a circularly polarized signal that a linearly polarized antenna ignores.
-To benefit from tilting a dipole, desired stations must be in the same general direction, signals must be circularly polarized and match the circularity sense of the antenna, ground quality must not be too poor, and the antenna must not be too high.
+The orthogonal image and its propagation delay provide the elliptical response.
+It lets the dipole capture orthogonal power in a circularly polarized signal that a horizontal or vertical antenna ignores.
+To benefit, desired stations must be in the same general direction, signals must be circularly polarized and match the circularity sense of the antenna, ground quality must not be too poor, and the antenna must not be too high.

 Most FM stations seem to use right-circular polarization.
 To enhance their reception, orient a horizontal dipole broadside to the desired station.
 Then looking through the dipole toward the station, lower the right end until the angle is about 45°.
 For left-circular signals, lower the left end.

 The yellow curve is for a dipole tilted 45°.
 The red curve is for a horizontal or vertical dipole.
 The highest point of each antenna is at the ceiling (eight feet above a floor 6″ above ground level).
-A slight pattern skew is characteristic of low antennas in a circular field.
 The response to orthogonal multipath reflections is the yellow curve mirror-imaged about the 90°–270° line.
-These are NEC results for average ground quality using the Sommerfeld-Norton ground model.
-Tilted dipole axial ratio is 9.4 dB so polarization is more elliptical than circular.
+These are NEC-2 results for average ground quality using the Sommerfeld-Norton ground model.
+Tilted dipole axial ratio is 9.4 dB.

 Ground Diel Cond Quality Const mS/m Very good 20 30 Pastoral, low hills, rich soil: Dallas TX to Lincoln NE Average 13 5 Pastoral, medium hills and forestation, heavy clay soil: central VA Sandy 10 2 Sandy, dry, flat, coastal Very poor 5 1 Cities, industrial areas

 This shows gain variation with tilt angle for a peak height of 8½ feet at 98 MHz and 1° elevation angle.
 The optimum angle falls somewhat as ground quality worsens.